 You can select ultra disks, local disks, standard SSDs, or local SSDs for EMR storage.
 These disks are ranked in descending order of performance: local SSDs > standard SSDs > local disks > ultra disks.

 EMR underlying storage supports OSS (OSS Standard storage only) and HDFS.
 OSS has a higher data availability than HDFS.
 The data availability of OSS is 99.99999999%, while the data availability of HDFS depends on the reliability of cloud disk or local disk storage.

 - Local disk storage: USD 0.003/GB/month

 - Select master node configurations.

 - Master nodes are used to deploy the master processes of Hadoop, such as NameNode and ResourceManager.

-- EMR services such as HDFS, YARN, Hive, and HBase use the high availability architecture.
+- EMR components such as HDFS, YARN, Hive, and HBase use the high availability architecture.
 We recommend that you enable high availability for production clusters in the Hardware Settings step.
 If high availability is not enabled when you create an EMR cluster, it cannot be enabled later.

 Master nodes are used to store HDFS metadata and component log files.
 These nodes are compute-intensive with low disk I/O requirements.
 HDFS metadata is stored in memory.
 The minimum recommended memory size is 16 GB based on the number of files.

 - Core nodes are used to store data, run computing tasks, and run processes such as DataNode and NodeManager.